charlisede/charlisede/README.md

-# Charles Okayo D'Harrington | Biomolecular Scientist & Aspiring Computational Scientist
+# Charles D'Harrington | Biomolecular Scientist & Aspiring Computational Scientist

 ### Bridging the gap between the wet lab and the command line.